 Let’s go back to the website that asks for a code when you log in.
 That code is like your ATM card.
 When you log into a website, you enter your password (something you know) and the code from your phone (something you have).
 This is called two-factor authentication.
 Your password is your first factor of authentication.
 The code from your phone is your second factor.

 So, how can you use this to make your accounts more secure?

 After you log in, look in the settings for a way to enable two-factor authentication.
 You may also see it called security codes, two-step verification, 2FA, or multi-factor authentication (MFA).
 The code may also be called a token.
 Look in the Security and Privacy sections of your Settings, or under Account or Profile.

 Once you find the option, click through the steps to enable it.
 Here’s how to enable two-factor authentication on Facebook:

 Many websites still offer the option of sending codes by text message (SMS).
 That’s unfortunate, because text messages can be intercepted and spoofed.
 In other words, it’s not difficult for hackers to receive your text messages, even without your phone.
 You can learn more about this in the Further Reading section below.
-It’s much better to us a hardware token (I like YubiKey – Amazon aff. link) or an authentication app (such as Authy, which is what I use, or Google Authenticator).
+For these reasons, it’s more secure to use a hardware token (I like YubiKey) or an authentication app (such as Authy, which is what I use, or Google Authenticator).